-To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the symbol disappears from the centre of the hob control display.
+To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the --o symbol disappears from the centre of the hob control display.

-Low Temperature Setting, L1/L2
+Low Temperature Setting, L1/L2/L3

-This function should only be used when heating
+This function should only be used when heating from cold.

-Each cooking area is equipped with 2 low temperature settings:
+Each cooking area is equipped with 3 low temperature settings:

-- L1 will maintain a temperature of about 40 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 90 °C - ideal for simmering (bring the pan to the boil and then select L2 to keep soups, sauces, stews, etc at an optimal simmer).
+- L1 will maintain a temperature of about 44 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 70 °C ideal for keeping food warm, once it has been cooked. - L3 will maintain a temperature of about 94 °C ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).

-The maximum time this setting can be used is 2 hours.
+The maximum time these settings can be used is 2 hours, after which the hob will switch off automatically.
+If required, you can immediately restart the Low Temperature function by reactivating L1, L2 or L3.
 To increase the heat, just turn the control knob to the required level.